2jacobtan/Power-Query-M/README.md

 • Detect category by file name

-• Strip punctuation from relevant column, and truncate for better matching
+• Strip punctuation from relevant column, truncate, and capitalise for better matching

 • Match against master table